-COLUMBIA, S.C. – The South Carolina Confederate Relic Room and Military Museum will be closed through May 30, because of the COVID-19 pandemic.
+COLUMBIA, S.C. – The South Carolina Confederate Relic Room and Military Museum will be open again starting Saturday, May 30, at 10 a.m.

 The museum, which has been closed since mid-March because of COVID-19, will reopen using precautions to guard against the virus.

 After Saturday, the museum will be closed on Sunday and Monday for cleaning and disinfecting.
 After that, it will be open from 10 a.m.- 4 p.m.
 Tuesday through Saturday each week, again closing on Sundays and Mondays.